FilipposB/First-Project-Idea/README.md

 The program was super slow and badly designed but I would say it marked the begining of my career!

-I also included a more modern python implementation
+I also included a more recent python implementation